Election crisis in New Mexico intensifies near deadline to certify election results

 The Otero County government commission declined to certify local results from the June 7 state primary due to unspecified concerns with the team, though it has not identified problems with the Dominion systems used by the county to count ballots.

-New Mexico’s top prosecutor told the commission to follow ato certify the results.
+New Mexico’s top prosecutor told the commission to follow a state Supreme Court order to certify the results.
 A spokesman for Attorney General Hector Balderas said the Otero County Commission in southern New Mexico “must abide by the rule of law or we will take legal action.”

 The secretary of state’s office had asked the attorney general to investigate the commission for possible violations of state election and government ethics laws.
 If the action is deliberate, the violations can be felonies and result in removal from office.